thomashirtz/notion-scholar/README.md

 Copy the link of the database (simply the URL on a browser, on the application => Click on `...` => `Copy Link`) for the [step 4](#4-set-the-token-and-database_id-in-notion-scholar).

+It is the *database page* and not the dashboard page that needs to be integrated.
+Moreover, it is also the URL of the database page that needs to be set into `notion-scholar`.

 ### 4. Set the token and database_id in notion-scholar
 For the first use, it is recommended to set up the configuration file.
 The main parameters to save are the token (which will be securely saved using the [keyring](https://pypi.org/project/keyring/) library) and the database-url.
 ```